AnthonyPAlicea/anthonyalicea/blog/normal-ui.md

 You can download the first 4 chapters free <a href="https://tonyalicea.dev/normalui/NormalUI_SampleChapters.pdf">here</a>.

 ## Easier-to-use vs. Easy-to-use
 Normal UI is about making your web apps *easier* to use.
 It doesn't replace usability and user experience expertise.
 It certainly doesn't replace usability testing and other forms of user research.

 What it does do is give you a foundation that will result in strong usability *improvements*.

 You'll have a way of talking about and thinking through your software that puts you in the mindset of your user and yields benefits by following a framework, instead of subjective opinion, which is what design discussions sometimes devolve into at dev shops.

+## An AI-friendly Approach
+A funny thing happened shortly after releasing Normal UI as a technique.
+The AI explosion changed the coding landscape.

+As it turns out, Normal UI works wonderfully in conjunction with generative AI.
+You can teach an LLM the Normal UI approach and terminology, and it gives you a vocabulary to guide an AI during UI generation.

+I've found that it greatly improves the experience and output of iterating with an AI on a workflow.
+In the video series I give you a prompt to get you started.

 ## Successful Web Apps Are Usable Web Apps
 I hope this technique helps you build successful, usable web apps.